Sustainable St Albans has thermal imaging cameras available for residents to borrow!

 Using the camera can therefore highlight insufficient loft insulation, gaps in floorboards, draughty windows and badly fitted loft hatches all of which allow precious warmth to escape from your house, meaning you use more fuel to keep your house warm.

 We run regular information sessions during the winter months each year.
+These sessions will resume in the winter 2020/21

 What are information sessions?

-Training sessions are free, they last an hour, and are usually held in the evening.
+Information sessions are free, they last an hour, and are usually held in the evening.
 At the session you’ll have an introduction to using the camera and what it might show you.
 You will then have a chance to use the camera and to book to borrow the camera to use in your own home.
 These sessions are run by volunteers and are open to anyone who lives in the district of St Albans.

 Please download your information pack before you come to the information session